The OCR Risk Analysis Initiative, explained

 Three words in that sentence do most of the work, and they are the words OCR keeps citing in its findings.

 Accurate.
-The analysis must reflect the systems you actually use — your real EHR, your real billing service, the laptop your office manager actually takes home.
+The analysis must reflect the systems you actually use — your real electronic health record (EHR), your real billing service, the laptop your office manager actually takes home.
 A template downloaded from the internet and partially filled in does not meet this bar.

 Thorough.
 The analysis must cover every system that creates, receives, maintains, or transmits ePHI ("electronic protected health information" — any digital record tied to a patient).
 One missed system is one vulnerability you cannot have mitigated, because you did not know it was there.